So you’ve taken the first step, done some research, and gathered a shortlist of eight or nine offices that seem like they could work for you.

 Outsource the narrowing-down

-Loop in some colleagues and ask them to vote for their favorites, with a word or two about what caught their attention.
+Loop in some colleagues and ask them to vote for their favourites, with a word or two about what caught their attention.
 Important: set expectations that this is just a preliminary vote to put out feelers, not a guarantee that their opinion will seal the deal.